rdale1/renee_dale.github.io/_pages/about.md

 ## Recent Activities ##
+### September ###
+* My website focusing on developing collaborative relationships between mathematicians and biologists is up in [its initial iteration](https://rdale.shinyapps.io/initmathbio).
+Feedback is greatly appreciated!
+You can join the database through the site.
+It's fully searchable, by keyword(s) or by your profile.

 ### August ###
 * I'll be leading a [collaborative workshop on Computational Plant Biology](https://networking.grok.lsu.edu/article.aspx?articleid=14555) at PB2019 in San Jose!
 If you can't attend, but want to be involved, head [here](https://networking.grok.lsu.edu/article.aspx?articleid=14555) to access the non-attendee survey!